This post covers Exadata Overview, Concepts, Architecture, including Migrating Database to the Engineered system (Exadata)

 It’s another storage device, which has CUP, Memory, Disks, network cards, an Operating System Oracle Linux and Most important past Exadata Storage Server Software.
 There are mainly three services which run on cell server for the processing which are:

 CellSRV (Cell Service): This is the primary component of Exadata Cell which provides all Exadata Storage services.
 This process communicates with the Database server for providing database blocks

-MS (Management Server): MS service provides an interface to DBA for communicating or Managing Cell Server.CellCLI is the Command Line tool which Exadata DBA used for performing Exadata Administration services.
+MS (Management Server): MS service provides an interface to DBA for communicating or Managing Cell Server.CellCLI is the Command Line tool that Exadata DBA used for performing Exadata Administration services.

 Four Main Features of Exadata Storage Server

-3.Smart Scan Processing: In Exadata storage server has got intelligence to filter data at the storage level, rather than transferring it to the database server.
+3.Smart Scan Processing: In the Exadata storage server has got the intelligence to filter data at the storage level, rather than transferring it to the database server.

 Exadata Smart Scan works filtering for the following kind of queries:

 - Predicate Filter: In a query with where clause only blocks with satisfying where clause condition will only go to the database server, not the entire table.